 - Can-do attitude.

-Feel free to use the 4Cs as a starting point for your team.
-You may like to add other habits that are in keeping with the project.
+Feel free to use the 4Cs as a starting point for your team and add other habits to suit the project at hand.

 Here are a few ideas to get you started: